 ‘I’m getting weary looking in my baby’s eyes’

-Just as Is Your Love In Vain? uses an idea from The Rime Of The Ancient Mariner, so this song makes use of some of the wording:
+Just as Is Your Love In Vain? uses an idea from The Rime Of The Ancient Mariner, so this song makes use of some of that poem’s wording:

 There passed a weary time.
 Each throat